Katty Kay

 - English

-Katty Kay's 2022 biography
+Katty Kay's 2025 biography

-After The Confidence Code was released, parents everywhere asked Katty and her co-author Claire Shipman about confidence and girls.
-That led to three more books co-authored by Katty with Claire Shipman and Jill Ellyn Riley.
-The Confidence Code for Girls: Taking Risks, Messing Up, and Becoming Your Amazingly Imperfect, Totally Powerful Self, was released in April 2018 and debuted at the #1 spot on The New York Times’ bestseller list.
+After The Confidence Code was released, parents everywhere asked about confidence and girls.
+That led to three more books co-authored by Katty with Claire Shipman and JillEllyn Riley.
+The Confidence Code for Girls debuted at the #1 spot on The New York Times bestseller list.
 The empowering, entertaining guide gives girls the essential yet elusive code to becoming bold, brave, and fearless.
-The follow-up, The Confidence Code for Girls Journal: A Guide to Embracing Your Amazingly Imperfect, Totally Powerful Self, is based on their in-depth research and will help teens and tweens tackle any challenge.
-And finally, Living the Confidence Code: Real Girls, Real Stories, Real Confidence will be released in April 2020.
+The follow-up, The Confidence Code for Girls Journal, is based on their in-depth research and helps teens and tweens tackle any challenge.
+Living the Confidence Code also debuted at #1 on The New York Times bestseller list (Children’s Middle Grade) and is a collection of 30 true stories of real girls pursuing their passions, struggling and stumbling, but along the way figuring out how to build their own special brand of confidence.

 On the fun side, Katty had the distinction of being immortalized in pop culture in 2018 when her name was the answer to a question on the Jeopardy game show.
-In the same week, she was portrayed in a skit on the legendary Saturday Night Live show which satirized a moment from MSNBC’s Morning Joe program.
+In the same week, she was portrayed in a skit on Saturday Night Live which satirized a moment from MSNBC’s Morning Joe program.

-Katty Kay's 2022 talks & topics
+Katty Kay's 2025 talks & topics

-Washington From A Different Angle
+America From A Different Angle

 A Global Update